FAQs

 The tax implications of an equity transfer depend on the nature of the transfer.
 There’s currently no capital gains tax charged on transfers to your spouse, civil partner or a charity.
 Anyone else, including children, and the property is subject to the capital gains tax (CGT).
 You get an annual exemption of £11,000, and anything beyond that will be charged at 18% or 28%.
 The tax rate depends on whether you’re a basic or higher rate taxpayer, as well as the size of the gain.

+To reduce the CGT, you could transfer the property, or a share, into your spouse’s name to utilise two annual allowances and potentially reduce the CGT.
+For instance, if you wanted to transfr to a child.
+This is all something a conveyancer could help you with.
 A transfer of equity like this could be treated as a potentially exempt transfer (PET) for inheritance tax (IHT) purposes.
 The liability only reduces gradually over seven years if the value is greater than £325,000.
 After seven years, it would no longer form part of your estate.

 What is chargeable consideration?